What is a Vasectomy Reversal?

 How Long Does The Operation Take?

-The operation usually takes between 2 and 2.5 hours.
+The operation usually takes about 2 hours.
 Operations are carried out in the morning and an overnight stay is recommended.

 Why Mr Swinn?

 As with most many operations, vasectomy reversals surgery demands a great deal of skill, care and also patience.
 It is important to choose an experienced surgeon familiar with microsurgical techniques and who performs large numbers of such operations in order to maximise your chances of success.